mwmg/UISG-Scoreboard/README.md

 Right now: -saving football game mechanism: button in remote that triggers saving (so that live event persists for a while)
 		-remote.jade modularisieren
 		-

+!!!
+Using locally stored frameworks (bootstrap, jquery)! change this for production environment!